-There’s a lot of great outdoors packed into our province.
+There’s a lot of great hiking awaiting you in Nova Scotia.
 Hike on trails that meander through old growth forest stands, hug highland mountaintops, or amble past rolling orchards and pastoral fields.
-And with so much coastline, there are many sea trails that offer expansive ocean views, such as the popular Cape Split Provincial Park Reserve, pictured here.
+With so much coastline, there are many seaside trails that offer expansive ocean views, such as the popular Cape Split Provincial Park Reserve, pictured here.

 There are trails that suit any level of experience, including accessible paths, so it’s easy to take a walk on the wild side in Nova Scotia.

-Experience an eagle’s view of the Cabot Trail while hiking this mostly level boardwalk in the heart of Cape Breton National Highlands Park.
+Experience an eagle’s view of the Cabot Trail while hiking the Skyline Trail and its mostly level boardwalk in the heart of the Cape Breton Highlands National Park.
 Be sure to keep your camera handy as you watch for whales in ocean below and wildlife and the many boreal birds that call the area home.
 On this trek, you won’t just look at nature, you’ll be in the thick of it.

 Types of Terrain

 Travel far off the beaten path without travelling very far at all.
 Just 30 minutes west of Halifax, the white sands of Crystal Crescent Beach Provincial Park are the starting point for a 10-kilometre (6.2 mile) hike along Pennant Point.
 On the Eastern Shore, Taylor Head Provincial Park features a short Beach Walk or the longer Headland Trail.

 If a walk in deep woods is your path to outdoor abandon, Kejimkujik National Park offers many trails from the short and gently sloped, to 100-kilometres (62 miles) of immersive backcountry trails with wilderness campsites along the way – because you aren’t doing these in just one day.